kleinerman/dobie/docs/front_end_specs.rst

       "id": 7,
       "identNumber": "26063146",
       "name": "Carlos Vazquez",
-      "rowStateId": 5,
+      "resStateId": 5,
       "uri": "http://172.18.0.3:5000/api/v1.0/person/7",
       "visitedOrgId": null
     }
   ]

-**rowStateId** is a field that indicates the state of the person into the system
+**resStateId** is a field that indicates the state of the person into the system

 To get all posible state the following method should be sent to the server: